Choosing a photographer

 What do other photographers charge?

-When you go shopping for a wedding photographer, you’ll find three price brackets, and you’ll find us in the upper end of the middle one.
+When you go shopping for a wedding photographer, you’ll find three price brackets, and you’ll find us in the middle one.
 I’m obviously making some big generalisations about our competitors, but on average you’ll find them to be true.
 The categories are:

 Budget ($0 – $2500):